respoke/respoke-chrome-screen-sharing-extension/README.md

     }]
 ```

 That's all!
-Now just [publis your Chrome extension](https://developer.chrome.com/webstore/publish) and [prompt your users to install it](https://developer.chrome.com/webstore/inline_installation).
+Now just [publish your Chrome extension](https://developer.chrome.com/webstore/publish) and [prompt your users to install it](https://developer.chrome.com/webstore/inline_installation).

 ```
     if (respoke.needsChromeExtension && !respoke.hasChromeExtension) {